apache/mynewt-site/docs/newtmgr/project-target-slinky.md

 ### Objective

 The goal of the project is to enable and demonstrate remote communications with the Mynewt OS via newt manager (newtmgr).
-We will do this through building a project with Mynewt called Slinky that runs on the STM32-E407 board.
+We will do this through a project with Mynewt called Slinky that runs on the STM32-E407 board.

 ### What you need